-A dentist's worst nightmare is a malpractice suit.
-Unfortunately, due to the nature of dentistry, dentists make mistakes.
+A dentist's worst nightmare is a malpractice claim.
+Unfortunately, due to the nature of the dental industry, dentists make mistakes.
 A procedure can go wrong even if you do everything right.

 These are just a few instances where patients suffered permanent bodily injury either due to a dentist’s negligence or a simple mistake.
-That’s where malpractice insurance can step in to protect you.
+That’s where a malpractice insurance policy can step in to protect you.